ashley-breunich/data-structures-and-algorithms/tree/README.md

 # Breadth-first
-I worked with Ed & Hollie on this challenge.
+I worked on this whiteboard challenge with Ed & Hollie.

 ## Challenge
 Write a breadth first traversal method which takes a Binary Tree as its unique input.
 Without utilizing any of the built-in methods available to your language, traverse the input tree using a Breadth-first approach; print every visited node’s value.